RickRomig/bashscripts/README.md

 # BASH Scripts

 I developed the following scripts fix problems or accomplish routine but tedious tasks.
 Many of the scripts I create are for specific problems or tasks but I felt that these might be of use to others.
+It should be noted that these scripts were written for Linux Mint but they should work for most Ubuntu and Debian distributions.

+### chkupdates
+1. Updates the list of available packages then displays the number of updated packages that are available.
+If any updates are avalilable, they are listed.

+2. Root (sudo) privileges are necessar for apt-get update.

+3. I find it useful to check for updates when accessing a remote system via SSH.
+Of course, the script needs to be on the remote system.

 ### getinfo
 1. Gathers system information and writes it to a file in the user's home directory.
 The file includes the following information: